Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Possible Solutions and Opportunities

-\textbf{Collaborative Perception with Security Consideration.} In the context of distributed multi-agent collaborative perception systems, the expanded attack surface significantly weakens cyber defenses, making the system more vulnerable to malicious attacks by untrustworthy participants.
-A potential scenario involves a malicious agent deliberately sending false environmental data to its peers, or inundating them with computationally intensive tasks, thereby straining critical resources such as computing power and network bandwidth.
-These malevolent or self-serving actions pose a serious risk to the integrity of vehicular communication networks.
-Such disruptions not only compromise the reliability of communications but also pose a direct threat to the safety of autonomous driving.
-Addressing these security concerns necessitates a shift in focus in future research towards enhancing trust among collaborating agents, which involves not only recognizing and mitigating malevolent or self-interested behaviors but also integrating these considerations into collaborative perception strategies.
+\textbf{Collaborative Perception with Security Consideration.} As collaborative perception is a relatively new topic, there are few works that consider the security issues in this area.
+Additionally, since collaborative perception is a distributed system, the attack surface is larger, which significantly weakening cyber defenses and making the system more vulnerable to malicious attacks from untrustworthy participants.
+Therefore, addressing these security concerns necessitates a shift in focus in future research towards enhancing trust among collaborating agents, which involves not only recognizing and mitigating malevolent or self-interested behaviors but also integrating these considerations into collaborative perception strategies.

+\textbf{Willingness and Incentives.} In collaborative perception, some vehicles may not be willing to share their data due to privacy concerns or other reasons.
+Therefore, how to stimulate vehicles to participate in the collaborative perception by designing an effective incentive mechanism is a research opportunity worth exploring.